zicai/zicai.github.com/_drafts/2015-11-19-understanding-javascript-function-invocation-and-this.md

 3. If this method was called with more than one argument then in left to right order starting with arg1 append each argument as the last element of argList
 4. Return the result of calling the [[Call]] internal method of func, providing thisArg as the this value and argList as the list of arguments.

+As you can see, this definition is essentially a very simple JavaScript language binding to the primitive [[Call]] operation.

+If you look at the definition of invoking a function, the first seven steps set up thisValue and argList, and the last step is: "Return the result of calling the [[Call]] internal method on func, providing thisValue as the this value and providing the list argList as the argument values."

+It's essentially identical wording, once the argList and thisValue have been determined.

+I cheated a bit in calling call a primitive, but the meaning is essentially the same as had I pulled out the spec at the beginning of this article and quoted chapter and verse.

+There are also some additional cases (most notably involving with) that I didn't cover here.

 原文地址：[http://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/](http://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/)